 - Business use percentage

-- Control employees participation
+- Employee participation level

-How are FAVR vehicle plans administered?
+How are FAVR plans administered?

 Switching from a traditional car allowance to a FAVR plan frees up significant financial resources by eliminating tax waste.
-This allows an organization to improve employee benefits and reduce overall expenses all while paying a third-party administrator.
+This allows an organization to improve employee benefits and reduce overall expenses while also paying a third-party administrator.

 Similarly, switching from the IRS mileage rate frees up resources by eliminating overpayments to high-mileage employees and reducing attrition due to the underpayment of low-mileage employees.

-Why should businesses choose a FAVR plan?
+Why choose a FAVR vehicle program?

 FAVR reimbursement plans make sense because they will not over or under-reimburse employees.
 They also